 The clerk to the tribunal will take both parties and their witnesses and representatives from the waiting room into the tribunal itself when the employment judge and the panel members are ready.
 It is customary for the employer to sit on the left-hand side facing the tribunal panel, with the employee sitting on the right-hand side.
 In Scotland, witnesses cannot sit in the tribunal and listen to what other witnesses are saying until they have given their evidence.
 In England and Wales, this is allowed.

 When you enter the tribunal itself you will see that the room is laid out in a particular manner.
-Generally there will be a tribunal panel of three people, although some cases will be heard by an employment judge alone.
+In complex cases, there will be a tribunal panel of three people; more straightforward cases will be heard by an employment judge alone.
 The legally-qualified employment judge runs the hearing, and will sit in the middle of the panel.
 The rest of the panel will consist of two non-legally qualified lay members, one from an employer-focussed background and one from an employee/trade union background.
 This panel is often called the 'industrial jury'.

 All the tables and chairs in front of the panel are for the parties or their representatives.
 There is then an area at the back of the tribunal room for witnesses, members of the public and the press.